yk4r2/AppliedStats/MIPT/README.md

-# MIPT Applied Stats
+# 😱 MIPT Applied Stats
 Here I gather my homeworks on Applied Statistics.

+Feel free to 🌟 the repo!

-## Requirements
+## 🍻 Requirements

 You should have a `Scikit-learn` package preinstalled.
 Also `pandas` is needed.
 You should launch all the notebooks using `jupyter notebook`.
 ```bash
 pip install numpy scipy pandas matplotlib ipython notebook
 ```
-Other packages install-scripts are in front of the notebooks.
+Other packages install-scripts are inside the notebooks.

-## Usage
+## 🧮 Usage
 Just install `jupyter notebook` and have fun.

-## Roadmap
+## 🗺 Roadmap
 Here you can find my homeworks and labs:

 Homeworks: